fallen-icarus/cardano-swaps/README.md

 At a high level, the validator uses the swap input's output reference and datum to find the corresponding swap output.
 The checks are essentially:
-1) Does this output have the beacon from the input?
+1) Does this output have the trading pair beacon from the input?
 2) If "Yes" to (1), is this output locked at the address where the input comes from?
 3) If "Yes" to (2), does this output have the proper datum for the corresponding output?
 4) If "Yes", this is the corresponding output.